screen

 • : open a window that allows changing various settings.
 The most useful one is the simulation rate: you can speed up time during slow times or to increase the challenge.

-• : show the window that lists the available approaches.
+• : show the window that lists the currently active departures, arrivals, and approaches.

 • : open a window with controls for launching aircraft, either automatically or manually.